Uncovering the iPhone 7: A10 chip 2.4 GHz, better cameras, water resistance, new colors, and more…

 The iPhone 7 screen will also see a small improvement, although it will retain the current resolution.
 Apple will include the same technology found in the 9.7-inch iPad Pro to render a much wider range of colors and improve the appearance of photographs taken with the iPhone’s camera.

 Several sources have indicated the iPhone 7’s box will have EarPods with a Lightning cable and a 3.5 mm headphone adapter.
 No one is expecting a set of wireless “AirPods” with any of the models.
 The space left by the missing headphone jack will not be used to incorporate a new speaker, but is expected to instead include a new sensor to enhance the 3D Touch device.
+Check out this site instead for the best airpod alternatives.

 The proximity sensor on the new iPhone 7 will increase recognition and distance accuracy while allowing new gesture recognition.
 I hope we also find a new internal amplifier to improve the external sound.